-4.3.10 Antecedent Runoff Condition (ARC) (See also discussion of RCN)
+4.3.9 Antecedent Runoff Condition (ARC)

 Most applications will use the recommended value of ARC=2 to represent the preliminary wetting of the ground surface and filling of small depressions.
 The ARC = 2, which represents the average watershed conditions when flooding occurs, is appropriate for severe storms such as the 10-, 25-, 50-, and 100-yr events because they are generally related to the longer duration cyclonic events such as hurricanes and tropical storms with a longer duration.
-ARC = 1, which is the dry soil condition, may be more applicable to short duration summer thunderstorms in dry weather for the more frequent 1 to 10-yr rainfall events.
+ARC = 1, which is the dry soil condition, may be more applicable to short duration summer thunderstorms in dry weather for the more frequent 1 to 10-year rainfall events.

-One calibration procedure that may be employed for the more frequent storms of 10-yr frequency and less is the global change in RCN values for fractional ARC conditions.
-While the TR-20 program only accepts integer values of 1, 2 or 3 for ARC, an equivalent RCN value for fractional ARC values between 1 and 3 can be produced using the following relationships:
+One calibration procedure that may be employed for the more frequent storms of 10-year frequency and less is the global change in RCN values for fractional ARC conditions.
+While the WinTR-20 program only accepts integer values of 1, 2 or 3 for ARC, an equivalent RCN value for fractional ARC values between 1 and 3 can be produced using the folloWing relationships: